panacloud-modern-global-apps/full-stack-serverless-cdk/stepxx_simple_email_service/sending-email-using-ses-and-lambda/README.md

 # Sending Email Using SES And Lambda
-In this example we are going to take a look at how to create a restfull end point to send an email, which is pretty straightforward with CDK.
+In this example we are going to take a look at how to create a restful endpoint to send an email, which is pretty straightforward with CDK.
 To do so we need a Lambda function, an Apigateway and an IAM role to allow access of SES to the Lambda.

 - [How to send an email with Amazon SES and Serverless - tutorial ](https://www.youtube.com/watch?v=4o6GCiUX8Xk)